 - Appreciate Them: Did you just spot your child doing a good deed by sharing a cookie with his friend or sibling?
 Give him some appreciation and make him feel nice.
 He’ll crave that response from you again and definitely share next time.

-- Bond With Your Child: According to scientific research, it’s a proven fact that children who are close to their parents are less reluctant to share what they have.
-The reason behind this is since they get enough love and affection from close ones, they don’t feel the need to derive that love from inanimate objects or toys.
+- Bond With Your Child: Children who are close to their parents are more self-secure less reluctant to share what they have.
+The reason behind this is since they get enough love and affection from loved ones, they don’t feel the need to derive that love from inanimate objects or toys.

 - Keep Away His Favourite Toys: If your child is reluctant to share his toys, ask him which ones he’d like to share.
-The ones he absolutely doesn’t want to, you can store them away on a shelf or somewhere else until their playdate arrives.
+The ones he absolutely doesn’t want to, you can store them away on a shelf or somewhere else for their playdate.
 Once their friends leave, you can give it back to them.
 This will slowly help them transition to sharing more valuable things later on as they get accustomed to the act of lending lesser valuable things.

-- Teach Them Charity: When summertime rolls by and vacation bells ring, it’s time to go do some shopping and share with the less fortunate.
-If there are toys your child no longer likes playing with, keep them piled up for the occasion.
-Shopping for brand new toys for giving away to charity is a surefire way to invoke a sense of empathy and compassion in your children.
+- Teach Them Charity: If there are toys your child no longer likes playing with, donate them to charity with your child’s involvement.
+Also, shopping for brand new toys to donate for charity is a surefire way to invoke a sense of empathy and compassion in your children.
 Take them on trips to orphanages and charitable institutions and encourage them to give away some of their valuables to help them realize how sharing makes the world a better place and how contributions make a difference.

 - Practice, Practice: Sharing is a skill just like anything else in life, and it stands true that it needs some practice.
 Get your child to interact with peers of his age and make friends.
 By building trust in his social circles, he’ll be more appreciative of sharing and be willing to show some of their things.
 There’s a huge difference in sharing with strangers and friends, and they’ll get that and appreciate it for what it is.